s0up4200/backubrr/README.md

 In addition to the `interval` key, Backubrr also provides a `retention_days` key to help manage the amount of space used by backups.
 Setting the retention value specifies how many days of backups you want to keep.
 When a new backup is created, Backubrr checks the age of the backups in the destination directory and removes those that are older than the retention period specified.

-Backubrr will read the configuration file and create compressed tar archives of each source directory.
-The archives will be stored in the destination directory specified in the configuration file.
-If a backup already exists with the same name, Backubrr will overwrite it.
-If old backups need to be cleaned up, Backubrr will remove them according to the retention_days key in the configuration file.